david-schmidt/adt/adt/trunk/target/sscgs/readme.txt

 Just format a blank disk on your Apple II and use your current ADT to transfer the file ADT.DSK.
-This disk image contains ADT (the BRUN-able program) and the RUN-able BASIC program ADT CONFIGURATION.
+This disk image contains ADT (the BRUN-able program).
 On the MS-DOS side, replace your current ADT.EXE with the new one from the .zip archive.

                                 * * *